-- 1. satisfy all conditions of admission; - maintain an overall G.P.A. of at least 3.0 (on a 4.0 scale) for all course work completed at Governors State University; - 3. complete foundation and prerequisite courses with a grade of "C" or higher in each course and overall G.P.A. of 3.0 or better; and - 4. apply for candidacy after earning a minimum of 9 and a maximum of 12 graduate credit-hours (beyond foundation and prerequisite coursework).
+- 1. satisfy all conditions of admission; - maintain an overall G.P..A. of at least 3.0 (on a 4.0 scale) for all course work completed at Governors State University; - 3. complete foundation and prerequisite courses with a grade of "B" or higher in each course; and - 4. apply for candidacy after earning a minimum of 9 and a maximum of 12 graduate credit-hours (beyond foundation and prerequisite coursework).
 Students who complete more than 15 hours of degree requirements before attaining candidacy status may still be required to complete up to 18 additional hours, approved by the Dean, as a candidate before being approved for graduation by the college.